aviatesk/JET.jl/README.md

 !!! note
     The latest version of JET requires Julia versions **1.7 and higher**;
     JET is tested against [the current beta v1.7 release](https://julialang.org/downloads/#upcoming_release) as well as [nightly version](https://julialang.org/downloads/nightlies/). \
-    Also note that JET deeply relies on the type inference routine implemented in [Julia's compiler](https://github.com/JuliaLang/julia/tree/master/base/compiler), and so the analysis result can vary depending on your Julia version.
+    Also note that JET deeply relies on the type inference routine implemented in [the Julia compiler](https://github.com/JuliaLang/julia/tree/master/base/compiler), and so the analysis result can vary depending on your Julia version.
-    In general, the newer your Julia version is, more accurately and quickly your can expect JET to analyze your code, assuming Julia's compiler keeps evolving all the time from now on.
+    In general, the newer your Julia version is, more accurately and quickly your can expect JET to analyze your code, assuming the Julia compiler keeps evolving all the time from now on.

 ## Documentation